jp-um/ARI5902_Research_Topics_In_Artificial_Intelligence/README.md

 sudo usermod -aG docker ${USER}
 ```

-You should copy **all** the Jupyter notebooks in this repository in a local directory and then issue:
+You should copy **all** the Jupyter notebooks and data files [here](https://github.com/jp-uom/ARI5902_Research_Topics_In_Artificial_Intelligence/tree/master/jupyter) in this repository in a local directory and then issue:

 ```
 docker run -ti --rm -v /your/local/dir/ARI5902_Research_Topics_In_Artificial_Intelligence/docker/jupyter:/notebooks -p 8888:8888 jpebe/ari5902